DerBrunoIR/CourseGraph/README.md

 ## translating course requirements into edges
-The requirements fields contains unstructed text describing the requirements of a course.
+The requirements fields contain unstructed text describing the requirements of a course.

 For determing course dependencies I follwed the following procedure:
-- If the author differentiates between `required` and `recommended`, then only take the `required` ones.
-- Vague or unprecise requirements that are hard to understand are ignored.
+- precise requirements are prefered over unprecises, since it signals some importance.
+- I try to map vague terms to dependencies by using context and my experience.
+- If I can't a vague term it will be ignored.

-This ensures that arbitrariness is reduced while guessing dependencies.
+This ensures that arbitrariness is reduced at labelling time.

 However the following issues still stand: